Mattgeary/mattgeary.github.io/_pages/about.md

 <br>

 My current research includes conservation projects on birds, amphibians and invertebrates (particularly dragonflies) as well as ecological projects on forest landscapes.
 In the past I have worked on black grouse conservation and vector-borne disease ecology.
-I am an associate editor at [Bird Study](https://www.bto.org/research-data-services/publications/bird-study) and sit on the management board for the student research journal [Bioscience Horizons](https://academic.oup.com/biohorizons).
+I am an associate editor at [Bird Study](https://www.bto.org/research-data-services/publications/bird-study).

 <br>